awsdocs/aws-kms-developer-guide/doc_source/services-emr.md

 + The Hadoop Distributed File System \(HDFS\)\.
 HDFS encryption does not use a CMK in AWS KMS\.

 + The EMR File System \(EMRFS\)\.
 EMRFS is an implementation of HDFS that allows Amazon EMR clusters to store data in Amazon Simple Storage Service \(Amazon S3\)\.
 EMRFS supports four encryption options, two of which use a CMK in AWS KMS\.
-For more information about all four of the EMRFS encryption options, see [At\-Rest Encryption for Amazon S3 with EMRFS](https://docs.aws.amazon.com/ElasticMapReduce/latest/ReleaseGuide/emr-data-encryption-options.html#emr-encryption-s3) in the *Amazon EMR Release Guide*\.
+For more information about all four of the EMRFS encryption options, see [Encryption Options](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-data-encryption-options.html) in the *Amazon EMR Management Guide*\.

 The two EMRFS encryption options that use a CMK use the following encryption features offered by Amazon S3:
 + [Server\-Side Encryption with AWS KMS\-Managed Keys \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html)\.
 With SSE\-KMS, the Amazon EMR cluster sends data to Amazon S3, and then Amazon S3 uses a CMK to encrypt the data before saving it to an S3 bucket\.
 For more information about how this works, see [Process for Encrypting Data on EMRFS with SSE\-KMS](#emrfs-encryption-sse-kms)\.